DataIntellectTech/TorQ-Crypto/docs/gettingstarted.md

 Make It Your Own
 ----------------

 The system is production ready.
-To customize it for a specific data set, modify the schema file and replace the feed process with a feed of data from a live system.
+Users may customise what syms to subscribe to, as well as add new feeds.
+The freqency of data retrieval from API's and the depth of market data may also be cusotmised.